physicist912/EPTA/README.md

 Pre-requisites: python (above 3.0), pandas, numpy, matplotlib

+1.1 Get the list of available TOAs

+You can attach the lists of the TOAs from files.py in the pipeline to files.csv.
+However, keep in mind that you need to delete the previous version of data if you want to renew it.
+Otherwise, just insert the lists.
+You do not need to sort it according to the backend types because this code automatically sort them.

+The outputs of this code are

+a.
+TOAs lists with the initial time and the final time
+b.
+Plot that shows the distribution of TOAs with respect to the year.

+2.1 compare uncertainties

 1. making csv file

 TEMPO2 will show up all parameters with the uncertainties.
 The reference papers may write parameters in this way: eg) 0.00000156(31) which is equivalent to 0.00000031.